-London

-During the First World War, British subjects of German ancestry were subjected to increasing hostility (Panayi, 1914).
-Hatred of Germany was widespread and the British state was sometimes forced to act a restraining influenced of the passions of the populace, especially when anti-German sentiment led to crowd action against commercial enterprises perceived as being of under enemy alien control.
-For instance, after the sinking of a passenger liner by a German submarine in 1915, German and Chinese businesses in Liverpool were destroyed by a xenophobic mob (Merseyside Maritime Museum, 2015).
-Sir Carl Meyer, who served on HSBC’s London supervisory committee, became depressed by the increasingly xenophobic climate of opinion in Britain.
-Meyer, who was of German-Jewish origin, was subjected to abuse even though he was a naturalized British citizen with a son in uniform (Addis Diary, 22 July 1915).
-In November 1916, he at last resigned from his position at the bank.
-When Meyer left the bank’s premises for the last time, he was speechless, apparently with rage at the decision of bank’s senior managers to sacrifice him (Addis Diary, 2 November 1916).
-Two weeks later, the issue of ongoing German involvement in HSBC was raised in parliament.
-One MP asked for assurances that in “the future no Germans, whether native-born or naturalised, shall be appointed directors” of HSBC or would serve on the bank’s London advisory committee.
-The MP also asked whether any Germans were still involved in the management of the bank (Gwynne, 14 November 1916).
-The representative of the government replied that the last remaining individual of German extraction in the London office had resigned on 2 November (Prettyman, 14 November 1916).

 Japan

 HSBC’s wartime relationship with German businesses in Japan was particularly ambiguous, for while Japan had opportunistically declared war on Germany in 1914, the country had chosen not to treat Germans living in the Japanese home islands as enemy aliens.
-Whereas the conflict was a total war for both the British and the Germans, Japan’s participation was a very limited and aimed primarily at gaining German colonies in China (Nish, 2013).
-Although the fighting involved in the Japanese seizure of the German concession in Tsingtao was mercifully brief, it nevertheless badly damaged HSBC’s business.
-HSBC’s agency there had closed on 15 August 1914 in consequence of the impending attack by Japan.
+Whereas the conflict was a total war for both Britain and Germany, Japan’s participation was a very limited and aimed primarily at gaining German colonies in China (Nish, 2013).
+Although it was accompanied by only brief fighting, the Japanese seizure of the German concession in Tsingtao nevertheless badly damaged HSBC’s business there.
+HSBC’s agency in Tsingtao had closed on 15 August 1914 in consequence of the impending attack by Japan.
 Tsingtao fell to the Japanese on 8 November 1914, but it was not until 30 November that an HSBC manager was allowed to return to the town to assess the damage.
 He found that Japanese military rule had brought trade to a standstill and had depressed real-estate prices.
 Another HSBC manager noted in July 1915 the “the great majority of the good Chinese Firms left before hostilities commenced” and had not yet returned.
 The fact Tsingtao now lay outside China’s customs frontier further reduced trade in the town.
-Most of HSBC’s customers in Tsingtao, which had included Arnhold Karberg and Co. and Melchers and Co., had either fled before the Japanese or had been captured by the Japanese military and sent to Japan.
+Most of HSBC’s customers in Tsingtao, which had included Arnhold Karberg and Co. and Melchers and Co., either fled before the Japanese army arrived or were captured and sent to Japan.
 As a result, their accounts with HSBC were in arrears.
 HSBC had liens against an assortment of assets in Tsingtao, including real estate and foodstuffs, but as HSBC’s travelling branch inspector noted in July 1915, under the “unsettled state of affairs property cannot be said to have any selling value” (Inspector’s Report on Tsingtao branch.
-24 July 1915.
-To the Chief Manager in Hong Kong).
+24 July 1915).